vxlang/vxlang-page/README.md

     - The command-line mode does not support adding add-ons.
   - Fixed a small bug.
     -Log output
-- `1.4.2.0`
-  - Added obfuscation and virtualization features based on MAP files.
-  - Modified JSON projects to allow compression of multiple files.
-    - support older versions of JSON.
-  - Discontinuation of Command-Line based feature support.

 ## TODO
 - `Task`